barrie-cork/thesis-grey-lit/docs/PRD.md

 **Technical Implementation:**
 - Paginated results display using Django's Paginator.
-- Inline tagging system (Include, Exclude, Maybe) via Django Forms and views.
+- Mandatory tagging system (Include, Exclude, Maybe) via Django Forms and views - users must select one tag for each result to complete the review.
-- Exclusion reason capture when tagging as "Exclude".
+- Exclusion reason capture required when tagging as "Exclude".
+- No reason required for Include or Maybe tags.
 - Simple notes system integrated directly within the results view.
 - PRISMA-compliant workflow.

+**Detailed implementation specifications available in:** `docs/features/review_results/review-results-prd.md` (to be created)

 ### 4.7 Reporting